vatesfr/xen-orchestra/docs/incremental_backups.md

 ![](./assets/nbdconnection.png)

+This will transfer data encrypted from the host to the XOA.
 When creating or editing a incremental (formerly delta) backup and replication on this pool in the future, you can activate NBD under the Advanced settings:

 ![](./assets/enablenbd.png)